OwenCochell/cursepy/docs/source/advn/proto.rst

 You can use the 'make_meta()' method to generate valid metadata.
 The metadata is very simple,
-and is a dictionary with a single value:
+and is as dictionary of two values:

 .. code-block::

     {
-        'bytes': BYTES
+        'bytes': BYTES,
+        'addr': (HOST, PORT)
     }

-Where 'BYTES' is the number of bytes transferred.
+Where 'BYTES' is the number of bytes transferred, and HOST/PORT is the host and port of the remote connection, respectfully.

 Conclusion
 ==========